 Why is HDPE called the best food-grade plastic?

 HDPE is called the best food-safe plastic.
 It is given the FDA symbol “2”.
-HDPE is one of the most stable and inert forms of plastic with features like corrosion resistance and less moisture absorbent, making it the best choice for any food-storing application.
+HDPE is one of the most stable and inert forms of plastic with corrosion resistance and less moisture absorbent, making it the best choice for any food-storing application.

 What to Choose, LDPE or PET bottles?